shuruiAIA/Project-tiny-diffusion/README.md

+# DL-DIY potential project ideas

+- read the paper and understand the approach
+- reproduce the results with simple datasets
+- try to make it work with MNIST

 # tiny-diffusion

 A minimal PyTorch implementation of probabilistic diffusion models for 2D datasets.
 Get started by running `python ddpm.py -h` to explore the available options for training.